 Heaven and Hellfire

-Although this duo is older, they are none the wiser, and luckily a former X-Men Emma Frost who owns a local bar, comes to their aide.
+Although this duo is older, they are none the wiser, and luckily a former X-Men Emma Frost who owns a local bar comes to their aide.
 But she is keeping her cards close to her vest, so they are unsure if she is there to help or hurt them.
 I do need to add that Emma’s overuse of the word darling became grating.
 She sounded like Joan Collins from Dynasty and isn’t how I imagined she’d talk.

-Splitting up to see if they can obtain the Black Vortex and get their guillotine collars off, nothings goes as planned (of course).
+Splitting up to see if they can obtain the Black Vortex and get their guillotine collars off, nothing goes as planned (of course).
 But Cora ascertains that Emma is there to help, so there’s that.

 A Quill-centric episode establishes that Emma’s powers are fading as she ages, but she has given Quill and Rocket a window of opportunity after putting Kraven the Hunter out of commission for a few days.
 Quill thinks he has a lead on where the Black Vortex is located after interviewing the town’s forgotten librarian.
 Hell yeah- a librarian to the rescue!